-For your bodybuilding needs or any kind of muscle-building activity, protein powders are a necessary supplement.
+Protein powders are a necessary supplement for your bodybuilding needs or any kind of muscle-building activity.

-The needed intake is from 1-2.5 grams of protein per kilogram of body-weight depending on multiple factors.
+The needed intake is from 1-2.5 grams of protein per kilogram of body weight depending on multiple factors.
 This pertains to a protein from almost any source.
-But in order to consume for example 140 grams of protein from meat only, you’ll need to eat 560 grams of meat.
+But to consume 140 grams of protein from meat only, you’ll need to eat 560 grams of meat.
 Protein shakes make it easier to achieve your daily protein intake.
 And more than just this.

 When and how much to take?

-Protein powders as a supplement are taken when you know you need it.
-Recommendations about taking it before or after workout or in the morning… are too general.
-People do a mistake with protein shakes, for example they take a shake after a workout as a meal and they think they are fed.
+Protein powders as a supplement are taken when you know you need them.
+Recommendations about taking it before or after a workout or in the morning… are too general.
+People do a mistake with protein shakes, for example, they take a shake after a workout as a meal and they think they are fed.
 That is a catastrophic mistake for the hormonal system.

 The main role of protein powders is not to replace a meal but to enrich it.
 One of the smartest uses of protein powders as a supplement is to use them in healthy recipes.
 Proteins help achieve ideal composition in sweet but not unhealthy pleasures.